Kingdom Elders are called to rule in the Body of Christ. God's will is God's rule.

 for that would be unprofitable for you,”

-To summarise, Elders who are Elders indeed are to:
+To summarise, those who are true Elders will:

 - speak the word of Christ,